-In the event of a theft of stock from your property, please refer to the following protocol.
-It should be used as a guide only; Commonsense, and the safety of persons involved should always be the foremost consideration.
+In the event of a theft of stock from your property, please refer to the following suggested protocol.
+It should be used as a guide only and common sense, and the safety of persons involved should always be the foremost consideration.

 - The police do not recommend approaching the offenders.

 - Note as many details as possible of the offenders and vehicles.
-Refer to this Guide.
+Refer to the guide below.